Combinatorial description of the cohomology of the affine flag variety

 where the sum runs over all $k$-strong-ribbon tableaux $T$ starting from $v$ to $id$ with weight $\lambda$.
 By dualizing the equality, we can get the formula for $k$-Schur functions in terms of $p_m$.\\ Consider $\langle s^{(k)}_u, p_\lambda \rangle$ where $\langle \cdot, \cdot \rangle$ is the Hall inner product on $\Lambda_{(k)}\times \Lambda^{(k)}$.
 We have

 where the last sum runs over all $k$-strong-ribbon tableaux $T$ from $u$ to $id$ of weight $\lambda$.
-By using the identity $\langle p_\lambda, p_\mu \rangle=\delta_{\lambda\mu}z_\lambda$ where $z_\lambda=\prod_i \alpha_i ! i^{\alpha_i}$ for $\lambda=(1^{\alpha_1},2^{\alpha_2},\ldots)$, we have
+By using the identity $\langle p_\lambda, p_\mu \rangle=\delta_{\lambda\mu}z_\lambda$ where $z_\lambda=prod_i \alpha_i ! i^{\alpha_i}$ for $\lambda=(1^{\alpha_1},2^{\alpha_2},\ldots)$, we have

-\begin{thm} where the sum runs over all $k$-strong-ribbon tableaux $T$ from $u$ to $id$ of weight $\lambda$. \end{thm} It would be interesting to generalize Theorem \ref{kschur} to define $t$-dependent $k$-Schur functions by introducing $t$-dependent $k$-strong-ribbon tableaux.
+\begin{thm} where the sum runs over all $k$-strong-ribbon tableaux $T$ from $u$ to $id$ of weight $\lambda$. \end{thm} It would be interesting to generalize Theorem \ref{kschur} to define $t$-dependent $k$-Schur functions by introducing $t$-dependent $k$-strong-ribbon tableaux.\\

+Note that the definition of $k$-Schur functions using strong strips depends on markings, which was one of the major obstacles to defining strong strips as elements in the affine FK algebra.
+Recall that the marking of the strong cover $(u\overset{(i,j)}\longrightarrow w)$ is defined by $w(j)$.
+On element $[ij]$ does not encode the marking $w(j)$ since the element $[ij]$ is defined independent of $w$.
+When we take Theorem \ref{kschur} as the definition of the $k$-Schur functions, it is easier to prove that the $k$-Schur function is symmetric compared to the definition of $k$-Schur functions in terms of strong strips.
+However, it is not clear from Theorem \ref{kschur} that the $k$-Schur functions are monomial positive. \\

 Since the $k$-Schur function $s^{(k)}_u$ is known to be Schur-positive \cite{LLMS13}, there exists a $S_n$-representation whose Frobenius image is $s^{(k)}_u$.
 By Theorem \ref{kschur}, the characters of this representation is $\sum \sigma(T)$ where $T$ runs over all $k$-strong-ribbon tableaux $T$ from $u$ to $id$ of weight $\lambda$.
-Note that Chen and Haiman \cite{CH08} conjectured $t$-graded $S_n$-representation whose Frobenius image is the involution of the $t$-dependent $k$-Schur function $\omega s^{(k)}_u[X;t]$.
+Note that Chen and Haiman \cite{CH08} conjecturally constructed $t$-graded $S_n$-representation whose Frobenius image is the involution of the $t$-dependent $k$-Schur function $\omega s^{(k)}_u[X;t]$, where the involution $\omega$ acting on $\Lambda$ by sending $s_\lambda$ to $s_{\lambda'}$.
 It would be interesting if the combinatorics studied by Chen and Haiman is related to the $k$-strong-ribbon tableaux in this paper.